Course Outline

 Format:

-This is an individual task (2500 words), where you are required to demonstrate your ability to adapt to changing career demands and apply innovation theory to practice.
+This is an individual task (2500 words), where you are required to demonstrate your ability to adapt to changing career demands and apply innovation theory to practice, using workshop generated artefacts in your submission.
 Details of this assessment will be provided on Canvas.

 This task is used to measure assurance of learning towards Association to Advance Collegiate Schools of Business (AACSB) accreditation.
 The following Program Learning Objectives will be assessed: